HEALTH AND WELLNESS

 Youth Movement

 The prevalence of obesity has nearly tripled for adolescents over the last twenty-four years.
 Eleven-year-olds are 11 lbs. heavier today than they were in 1973.
 If the current trend continues, one-third of the children born today will be diabetic.
 Unfortunately, obesity is not the only serious health problem that confronts our children.
 It is disturbing that the roots of ethnic health disparities begin during early childhood as Black children are developing conditions whose onset typically occurs in adults.
 These conditions include hypertension, type-II diabetes, and poor lung function.
-Sedentary lifestyle and poor diet are at the root of this problem.
+A sedentary lifestyle and poor diet are at the root of this problem.
 African Americans face many social and structural disadvantages that lead to limited access to nutritious food and few outlets for physical activity.

 Neighborhood setting also has a profound effect on physical activity levels.
 A common observation in poor communities is that fearful parents keep their children indoors to protect them from violence in the neighborhood.
 In these settings, sedentary behaviors are fostered through excessive television watching, playing video games, and eating unhealthy snack food.
 The decline/lack of structured sports programs is also blamed for contributing to today’s youth health crisis.

 To stem the tide of chronic disease among Black youth, creative fitness programs in our communities are desperately needed.
 The success of such programs depends on collaboration between parents, teachers, community organizations, businesses, foundations, and government agencies.
-Over the past 16 years, the 100 Black Men of the Bay Area has developed a model health/fitness program called Youth Movement to improve the well-being of Black children.
+Over the past 21 years, the 100 Black Men of the Bay Area has developed a model health/fitness program called Youth Movement to improve the well-being of Black children.

 Youth Movement is an after-school and weekend program that features athletic training and the formation of local track & field clubs.
 This is the main advertising/recruiting tool for Youth Movement.

 The 100 Black Men of the Bay Area organizes and sponsors a series of athletic clinics each year from January through May.
 The clinics are held on Saturdays and last three hours.
 The day begins with a healthy breakfast followed by a “life skills” workshop that addresses topics such as good eating habits to conflict resolution.
-Athletic training follows and coaches, including periodic appearances by Olympians/world class athletes, lead training clinics for our students and coaches.
-The track & field season culminates with the Tommie Smith Youth Track Meet at Edwards Stadium, University of California, Berkeley in the Spring each year.
+Athletic training follows and coaches, including periodic appearances by Olympians/world-class athletes, lead training clinics for our students and coaches.
+The track & field season culminates with the Tommie Smith Youth Track Meet at Edwards Stadium, University of California, Berkeley in May of each year.
 Overall, the Youth Movement Program’s impact on Bay Area communities has been an unqualified success. we have consistently demonstrated our ability to improve the health and fitness of our young participants.

 Several cities across the nation have requested technical assistance from 100 Black Men of the Bay Area in replicating our youth health/fitness model.
 The program has been launched in Washington, DC, New Orleans, LA, Louisville, KY, Hampton, VA, and Gulfport, MS. In 2010, Youth Movement was introduced in La Courneuve, France.